JQmasters/polyphasic_sleep/README.md

     - This plan can be brought forward or backward by at maximum 1 hour.
 This is to accommodate the meetings and seminars.
     - The blogger Steven said it can be 2 hours at maximum, but I have not tested it.

 - **Meal plan**: I select to make the meals per day for one time.
-Take 360 g for each meal after getting up.
+Take **400 g** for each meal after getting up.
 Only the meal for 6:30am is different.
 Two roasted whole grain bread, milk with whole grains (including soybeans,  millet, oat and sesame), two boiled eggs, one piece of dietary supplement (vitamins and minerals).
 Two purposes to this choice.
 First to make the meal plan diverse.
 Second, to indicate a starting point of a day for psychological reasons.
 Otherwise, there will not be an obvious start and end for one day, which making life an endless circle, which is horrible.
     - **Recipe**: 1000 g different kinds of vegetables, 500 g protein (chicken breast and soft tofu), 300 g cooked white rice.
 Cook the vegetables, chicken breast and tofu in boiling water.
-Make them a **salad** with salt, soy sauce, vinegar and olive oil.
+Make them a **salad** with salt, soy sauce and olive oil.
 Store this in refrigerator and use microwave oven to reheat before each meal.
+    - **Temporarily remove vinegar and potatoes.
+Consider to remove potatoes forever.**
     - In this meal plan, I ensure the fulfillment of nutritions each day.
 Try to cut down the amount of saturated fatty acids (which are believed to harm the metabolic health) and the amount of sugar (in order to maintain a flat blood sugar concentration).
 - **The secret to fall asleep quickly**:
     - Any worries and thoughts can ruin a good sleep.
 So write them down before sleep, or even make a short plan to deal with it.
 Try to remove every thought or anxiety from the mind.